How to Reduce Churn in Product Subscriptions

 Elevate Retention via the Unboxing Experience

-Thoughtful tactile presentation can reset perception during subscription fatigue.
+Thoughtful tactile presentation can reset perception during subscription fatigue, the slow drift where a customer stops noticing what they’re paying for.
 Optimize the inside of the parcel around three things:

 • Rotating insert themes to break predictable delivery fatigue